firebolt-db/firebolt-db.github.io/docs/integrations/data-orchestration/setting-up-airflow-jdbc-to-firebolt.md

 ## Install the latest Firebolt JDBC Driver

-Download Firebolt’s JDBC driver from [here](../connecting-via-jdbc.md#download-the-latest-jdbc-driver).
+Download Firebolt’s JDBC driver.
+For more information, see [Download the JDBC driver](../../developing-with-firebolt/connecting-with-jdbc.md#step-1-download-the-jdbc-driver).

 Put the JDBC jar file in the server which runs Airflow (we have placed it under `/airflow/jdbc`).